-Basically my advice is to always have a back-up plan in place.
+My advice is always to have a backup plan in place.

-So my advice basically is never give up, work as hard as you possibly can, never taking no for an answer and good things eventually happen.
-When you wake up in the middle of the night in a dark place and you have a thousand worries in your head, don’t listen to them.
+So my advice is never to give up, work as hard as you possibly can, never taking no for an answer and good things eventually happen.
+When you wake up in the middle of the night in a dark place, and you have a thousand worries in your head, don’t listen to them.
 Rid your head of all negativity.

-We live in a world of mass media, all offering opinions and their viewpoints, people offering you advice, opinions, but you have to cut through all the crap we have each day facing us and listen to your voice yours.
-And follow it…
+We live in a world of mass media, all offering opinions and their viewpoints, people offering you advice, opinions, but you have to cut through all the challenges we have each day facing us and listen to your voice, yours alone.
+And follow it!

 Finally – If you see a child misbehaving – don’t judge the parents or child.
 You never know what their story is.

-We would love to thank the people of Graz, we loved the people there, they treated us exceptionally well, from the group of students who recognised us one night to the lady who got the wrong end of the stick completely and stopped us and gave Daniel a lollipop!
-We cannot wait to revisit again, we even considered moving there, but we could not leave our lives behind here.
-The NoTube team in Graz at the University Hospital is genius and I saw miracles performed daily.
+We would love to thank the people of Graz; we loved the people there, they treated us exceptionally well, from the group of students who recognized us one night to the lady who got the wrong end of the stick completely and stopped us and gave Daniel a lollipop!
+We cannot wait to revisit again; we even considered moving there, but we could not leave our lives behind here.
+The NoTube team in Graz at the University Hospital is a genius, and I saw miracles performed daily.

-I’m sure that many of you remember the story of Daniel Harrison,a UK autistic kindergartner boy who had been fed via tube for several years .Although doctors in the UK had pretty much given up on the boy his parents fought to take him to the NoTube unit at the Graz University hospital in Austria that specializes in cases like Daniel’s.
+I’m sure that many of you remember the story of Daniel Harrison, a UK autistic kindergartner boy who had been fed via tube for several years.Although doctors in the UK had almost given up on the boy, his parents fought to take him to the NoTube unit at the Graz University hospital in Austria that specializes in cases like Daniel’s.

 Daniel is finally eating!